 Preliminary Inquiries

-We encourage interested faculty to contact PIIRS in advance of submitting an application to avoid duplication and to confirm that the proposal/site is feasible for summer 2026 Global Seminars.
-(Faculty are welcome to inquire about offering Global Seminars in 2027 and beyond.)
+We encourage interested faculty to contact PIIRS in advance of submitting an application to avoid duplication and to confirm that the proposal/site is feasible for Global Seminars in 2027 and beyond.

 Have questions?